simOne3107/R4CogPsy/README.md

 ```
 <img src="https://github.com/simOne3107/R4CogPsy/blob/master/scatterplot5.PNG">

-It is also possible to generate a plot with points and a smooth line:
+It is also possible to add points **and** a smooth line to any given scatterplot:

 ```r
 ggplot(data = MyDataFrame) +